Internet Safety for Seniors: Simple Security Steps

 Check Security with the Strength Meter

 The Passtsuku.com screen displays the strength of the generated password with colors and a bar.
 If it shows green with "Strong," the password is sufficiently secure.
 If it shows red or yellow, increase the character count or add character types and adjust until it turns green.
-The strength meter is calculated based on the password's entropy (information content), and the more characters and character types combined, the higher the rating.
+Strength meters generally indicate how strong a password is based on the richness of its length and character combinations, so longer and more varied passwords earn higher ratings.

 How Family Can Help